 Campus Student Support Services

-Medical students at the IU School of Medicine–Evansville campus have privileges to all student services provided locally by the host campus at University of Southern Indiana and can access a range of centralized support services from IU School of Medicine, including financial services and student learning environment, mistreatment reporting and conflict resolution services.
+Medical students at the IU School of Medicine–Evansville campus have privileges to student services provided locally at the University of Evansville and can access a range of centralized support services from IU School of Medicine, including financial services and student learning environment, mistreatment reporting and conflict resolution services.
 Plus, with small class sizes and faculty who practice a true open-door policy, students at this campus can easily access personalized support needed to ensure success in medical school.